eclipse-archived/ceylon-lang.org/documentation/1.3/tour/language-module.md

         //...
     }

-We can also produce a subrange of a `Ranged` by providing a starting point and a length.
+We can also produce a subrange of a `Ranged` object by providing a starting point and a length.

 <!-- try: -->
     String selectedText = text[selection.offset:selection.length];

-Please take careful note the difference between `..` and `:`, they have quite distinct
+Please take careful note the difference between `..` and `:`, they have quite distinct purposes:
-purposes:

     print("hello"[2..2]); //prints "l"
     print("hello"[2:2]);  //prints "ll"